All you need to know to get a perfectly roasted moist and tender turkey on the table.

 Pat the turkey dry with paper towels.
 Rub 3 tablespoons of butter all over the bird.
 Rub the salt over the bird evenly.
 Place the turkey into a large plastic bag, preferably a sealable one, press out the air, and seal it tight.
 Place the turkey in a roasting pan, breast side up in the refrigerator for 2 to 3 days.
 Turn the turkey at least once a day, and rub the salt into the bird through the plastic bag

-After 2 to 3 days, and 1 day before Thanksgiving, remove the bird from the fridge and take it out of the plastic bag.
+After 2 to 3 days, and 1 day before Thanksgiving or your meal, remove the bird from the fridge and take it out of the plastic bag.
 Do not rinse the bird, but pat it dry with paper towels.
 Place the turkey in a rack in the roasting pan, and refrigerate uncovered, for another 24 hours.

 Remove the turkey from the oven 1 hour before cooking to allow it to come to room temperature.